metabrainz/picard-docs/workflows/workflow_extractor_log.rst

 **1. Lookup the CD on MusicBrainz**

-   Use the ripper log file to look up the release automatically by selecting the :menuselection:`"Tools --> Lookup CD --> From EAC / XLD / Whipper log file..."` command.
+   Use the ripper log file to look up the release automatically by selecting the :menuselection:`"Tools --> Lookup CD --> EAC / XLD / Whipper / fre:ac log files..."` command.
 This will open a file browser dialog to allow you to select the log file to process.
 See the :doc:`/usage/retrieve_lookup_cd` section for detailed instructions.